 In times of perfect weather and being stuck indoors, the reminder of these amazing natural elements certainly does not help.
-However, our topic today explores the price waterfall, which helps retailers analyze costs, leaks and all the components that lead to a tranquil margin!
+However, our topic today explores pricing waterfalls, which helps retailers analyze costs, leaks and all the components that lead to a tranquil margin!

 Pricing waterfalls are classic tools used to measure the various steps of how the price for a product cascades down to the pocket margin, also referred to as NET or NET 3 margins.
 These most commonly align with how retailers identify the various contributors to their margin.
 Pricing is a very important component of the waterfall – given that it is where it all starts.
 While the waterfall is traditionally thought of as a system to identify margin leakages, it can also be a powerful tool to enable margin simulations and value chain margin analysis for pricing decisions.

 One of the key outcomes of using any optimization tool is to identify the right price based on your demand factors, competitive landscapes and pricing objectives.
 Not only at the lowest level, but also taking a more macro view and optimizing prices across any section of the business.
 This helps bring in insights across single or omnichannel sales, KVIs, competitive products, seasonal items and the myriad of combinations to drive a single outcome by factoring in the trade-offs.